 In order to provide a career track for our majors, the Department of Religious Studies has developed a Concentration in Nonprofit Leadership, the first Religious Studies Department in the United States to do so.
 We have alumni working in the non-profit sector now, and jobs openings in non-profit organizations continue to rise, according to MSU’s CERI employer survey, and account for more than ten percent of the US economy.
 Your Nonprofit Concentration requires only four courses, all of which count toward a B.A. in Religious Studies.
 The four courses may include REL185 Intro to Nonprofits, REL 210 Religion and the Environment, REL 485 Religion and Nonprofit Leadership, REL 493 Internship, and REL 499 your senior thesis project.
 This is the only such Nonprofit Leadership Concentration at MSU, and one of the only such opportunities in the United States.

-To declare your major, all you need to do is send an email with your intention along with your PID number via your official MSU email address to Ashley Housler at email@example.com, and cc: Prof. Arthur Versluis, Department Chair and advisor, at firstname.lastname@example.org.
-They’ll make sure you’re officially enrolled, and Prof. Versluis will be happy to meet with you to go over your requirements for our primary, secondary, or additional minor, along with our one of a kind Nonprofit Leadership Concentration.
+To declare your major, all you need to do is send an email with your intention along with your PID number via your official MSU email address to firstname.lastname@example.org, and cc: Prof. Amy DeRogatis, Department Chair, at email@example.com.
+We will make sure you’re officially enrolled, and Prof. DeRogatis will be happy to meet with you to go over your requirements for our primary, secondary, or additional minor, along with our one of a kind Nonprofit Leadership Concentration.

 Declaring a Minor

-To declare your minor in either Religious Studies or Religion in the Americas, all you need to do is send an email with your intention of declaring a minor, along with your PID number via your official MSU email address to Ashley Housler at email@example.com, and cc: Prof. Arthur Versluis, Department Chair and advisor, at firstname.lastname@example.org.
-They’ll make sure you’re officially enrolled, and Prof. Versluis will be happy to meet with you.
+To declare your minor in either Religious Studies all you need to do is send an email with your intention of declaring a minor, along with your PID number via your official MSU email address to firstname.lastname@example.org and cc: Prof. Amy DeRogatis, Department Chair and advisor, at email@example.com.
+They’ll make sure you’re officially enrolled, and Prof. DeRogatis will be happy to meet with you.